 - Linger over a glass of wine and a slice of cheese

-- Join a CSA (Community Supported Agriculture) in your area
+- Join a CSA (Community Supported Agriculture) program in your area

-- Decide to eat lunch sitting down instead of standing up
+- Decide to eat lunch at the table instead of on-the-go

 - Visit a farm in your area

 - Learn your local food history!
 Prepare an authentic regional dish or discover a food that is celebrated by your culture.